 The full list of ingredients and their measurements is included in the recipe card below.
 Here are my comments about some of those ingredients:

-- Light soy sauce: I rarely use traditional soy sauce in my recipes.
-I just find it too salty.
-Needless to say, if you need this dish to be gluten-free, you should use an alternative.
+- Light soy sauce: Or a gluten-free alternative.
+I rarely use traditional soy sauce in my recipes.
+I find it too salty.

 - Unsweetened ketchup: I like the one by the Primal Kitchen brand.

-- Honey: Just one tablespoon.
+- Honey: Just a tablespoon.
 It doesn't make the dish sweet.
 It merely balances out the other flavors.
-And you can use a sugar-free alternative if you wish.
+You can use a sugar-free alternative if you wish.

 - Cornstarch: Just a little to help thicken the sauce.
-You can certainly use a low-carb alternative, but as you can see, a serving of this recipe only has 6 grams of carbs, and this is when cornstarch is used.
+You can use a low-carb alternative, but as you can see, a serving of this recipe, as written, only has 6 grams of carbs.

 Variations

-- Maple syrup is an acceptable substitute for honey, although personally, I prefer honey.
+- Maple syrup is an acceptable substitute for honey, although I prefer honey.

 - You can use white wine vinegar instead of rice vinegar.

 - Add ½ teaspoon of red pepper flakes to the sauce for some heat.
-My husband likes this version very much!
+Mu husband loves this version!

 - Chopped cilantro is a nice addition.
 Sprinkle it on top of the finished dish.

-Scroll down for the recipe card to read the complete instructions.
+Scroll down for the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-Mix the sauce.
 In a small bowl, whisk together the sauce ingredients.
-(Photos 1-2).

-Cook the shrimp.
-Now partially cook the shrimp in some oil.
+Partially cook the shrimp in oil.
 This should take 3-4 minutes.
-(Photos 3-4).

-Finish the dish.
-The final step is to add the sauce to the pan and finish cooking the shrimp until they're opaque for about 2 more minutes.
-(Photos 5-7).
+Add the sauce to the pan and finish cooking the shrimp until they're opaque, for about 2 more minutes.

 Recipe FAQs